Snipes (video game): Gameplay

 Several level options are available.
-First, a letter is chosen, which controls the environment settings: what bad guys are available, their accuracy at attacking, whether or not the player's diagonal shots bounce off walls, whether running into a wall will simply block or kill you, and whether the hives have a partial resistance to snipes' shots.
+First, a letter is chosen, which controls the environment settings: what bad guys are available, their accuracy at attacking, whether or not the player's diagonal shots bounce off walls, whether running into a wall will simply block or kill the player, and whether the hives have a partial resistance to snipes' shots.
 The next choice is a number, which controls the maximum number of snipes that may exist, how many hives are initially created within the maze, and how many lives the player is given.
 There are 234 possible levels, from A1 to Z9, that the player can select in the game.

 Technical details

 A requirement to play the multiplayer version of Snipes is that all users share a common network drive.
 It suggests that the various clients communicate to each other via shared file.
 The exact implementation details of this are not known but experiments have shown that Snipes can be played between Windows workstations in a Command Prompt window under Windows XP, provided that each user maps a drive to the executable location with read/write rights.
 This also implies that IPX is not directly used by Snipes to communicate between clients.